 ABOUT

-Fiona Wiedmann is a Scottish-German director and theatre maker based in Berlin.
+Fiona Wiedmann is an award winning Scottish-German director and theatre maker based in Berlin.
 Her love for theatre began early and evolved into a career rooted in curiosity, collaboration, and cross-cultural storytelling.
-After earning a Master’s degree in Theatre Practice & Production from the University of Galway (Distinction), Fiona’s career began to gain momentum across Ireland, the UK, and Germany.
+After earning a Master’s degree in Theatre Practice & Production from the University of Galway (Distinction), Fiona’s career began to gain momentum across Europe.

 She continually seeks new artistic impulses and has trained with renowned companies including Company of Wolves (Glasgow), Junk Ensemble (Ireland), and the Berliner Ensemble.
-Fiona was selected for intensive directing workshops with Garry Hynes in Galway and participated in the European Theatre Convention’s Theatre Academy for emerging artists in Avignon (2022).
-She has worked with Moonfish Theatre during their acclaimed run of Redemption Falls at the Galway International Arts Festival, and presented work at festivals such as the Expat Expo at English Theatre Berlin.
+Fiona partook in intensive directing workshops with Garry Hynes in Galway and was selected in the European Theatre Convention’s Theatre Academy for emerging theatre artists in Avignon (2022).
+She worked with Moonfish Theatre during their acclaimed sold out run of Redemption Falls at the Galway International Arts Festival, and presented work at festivals such as the Expat Expo at English Theatre Berlin.

 Selected Productions (as director/creator):